gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 # Cookie and Privacy Policy

-**_This policy informs of our use of cookies and similar technologies and how and for what purposes we collect and process your personal information when you visit {{ site.privacy.name }}website_**.
+**_This policy informs of our use of cookies and similar technologies and how and for what purposes we collect and process your personal information when you visit {{ site.privacy.name }}**.

 ### 1. Website and services